Normal Subgroups of Profinite Groups of Non-negative Deficiency: Introduction

 {\it Acknowledgements:} We thank Wilhelm Singhof for conversations on the subject.

-Our research was supported by the joint project CAPES/MECD 065/04 of the Brazilian and Spanish Governments and by the Deutsche Forschungsgemeinschaft in the realm of GRK 1150 (Homotopy and cohomology) and the Forschergruppe 790 (Classification of algebraic surfaces and compact complex manifolds).
-Andrei Jaikin-Zapirain was partially supported by the Spanish Ministry of Science and Education, grant MTM2007-65385 with FEDER funds.
-Aline G.S.
-Pinto was partially supported by CAPES, grant BEX4101/07-3.
-Pavel A. Zalesski was partially supported by ``bolsa de produtividade de pesquisa" from CNPq, Brazil.
+The second author was partially supported by the Spanish Ministry of Education, grant MTM2008-06680.
+The third and forth authors were partially supported by ``bolsa de produtividade de pesquisa" from CNPq, Brazil.